Chick Cancer

-"Chick Cancer" is the seventh episode of season five of Family Guy.
-The episode originally broadcast on November 26, 2006.
+"Chick Cancer" is the seventh episode of season five of the American comedy series Family Guy.
+The episode originally broadcast on Fox on November 26, 2006.
 In the episode, Stewie's old friend and child actress, Olivia Fuller (voiced by Rachael MacFarlane) returns to Quahog.
 Stewie intends to sabotage what little is left of her career, but ends up falling in love with her, only for the relationship to end in ruins due to his personality.
 Meanwhile, Peter decides to make a chick flick after enjoying one he saw in the cinema with Lois.

 The episode was written by Alec Sulkin and Wellesley Wild and directed by Pete Michels.
 It received mostly positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 9.49 million homes in its original airing.
 The episode featured guest performances by Drew Barrymore, Jeff Bergman, Dave Boat, Lizzy Caplan, Rachael MacFarlane and Stacey Scowley, along with several recurring guest voice actors for the series.